 What Is Discrimination Law?

-The following is designed to give you an overview of common discriminatory practices and the laws prohibiting them.
-Speaking with an experienced discrimination attorney in your area can clarify the situation.
-They will explain your legal options so you can feel confident enforcing your legal rights.
+The following provides an overview of common discriminatory practices and the laws that prohibit them.
+Speak with an experienced discrimination attorney in your area who can explain your legal options and help enforce your legal rights.

 Understanding Discrimination Law